 Watch Lenovo’s official video:

-If the AR/VR side of things seems more attractive than the Star Wars connection, I’d put that money towards a PS4-plus-PSVR combo, which is a better long-term investment.
+If the AR/VR side of things seems more attractive than the Star Wars connection, It’d be tempting to put that money towards a PS4-plus-PSVR combo, which is a better long-term investment.
 However, that won’t get you a duel with Darth, will it?

-A delicious augmented-reality setup that will delight Star Wars fans, but may not offer the best value for money.
+A delicious augmented-reality setup that will delight Star Wars fans.